airbnb/ruby/README.md

   avoid modifier `if/unless`.

     ```Ruby
-    # Bad -- this doesn't fit on one line.
+    # bad - this doesn't fit on one line
     add_trebuchet_experiments_on_page(request_opts[:trebuchet_experiments_on_page]) if request_opts[:trebuchet_experiments_on_page] && !request_opts[:trebuchet_experiments_on_page].empty?

     # okay